sjt-github/Hemberg-scRNA-seq-Course/docs/18-clustering.md

 ## pcaReduce

-`pcaReduce` does not provide QC or normalisation function neither.
-It operates directly on the expression matrix.
+`pcaReduce` is another clustering tool and it does not provide QC or normalisation.
+Unlike `SC3` which operates on the distance matrix, `pcaReduce` operates directly on the expression matrix.
 It is recommended to use a gene filter and log transformation before running `pcaReduce`.
-We will used the default `SC3` gene filter
+We will used the default `SC3` gene filter to remove highly and lowly expressed genes.